-The home management system has three basic components.
-When you are working on implementing it in your house, think of it as a three-phased process.
+The home management system has multiple components.
+When you are working on implementing it in your house, think of it as a phased process.
 You want to take your time and go one step and one phase at a time.
 Otherwise, it will become overwhelming and you will quit before you give yourself a chance to succeed.
 Remember, that the time you dedicate upfront in creating a home management system that works for you will pay off tenfold over the rest of your life.

 I don’t know about you, but I’m tired of constantly cleaning, organizing, decluttering and still feeling like my house is never well managed.
 Maybe you find yourself walking by your windows and thinking – gosh those need to be washed!
 Or perhaps you are in the laundry room and realize that your washer needs to be wiped down because it is starting to look gross.
 These are the things that happen to me all the time.

 It is creating a chaos in my head and I’m simply tired of it.
 Let’s turn that around and create the home management system that will actually work.

 Household Management Systems and Methods

 Home management includes a lot of components.
 When you think about it anything from cleaning and organizing to things like holiday planning and management of finances.

 This is why it’s something that will take some time and dedication to make sure it is designed to fit your specific needs.